bsimps3/cs50labs/structs/README.md

 You may declare either a single variable or an array using your new data type.
 If you use an array, you'll want to use a `for` loop to add and print the data for each member.

-Be sure to test your code with valid data, invalid data, and corner cases!

 [Download our CS50 Reference sheet on Structures and Encapsulation](https://cs50.harvard.edu/ap/2020/assets/pdfs/structures_and_encapsulation.pdf)